MarkBebawy/Computational-Science-The-Hodgkin-Huxley-model/README.md

 *Note: if the loading of the screen takes too long, use Ctrl+C and run it again.*

+#### Folder 'stored_figs'
+The GUI provides an option to store experiment results in csv files, given a file name.
+All this files are stored in this folder.
+You should only specify the name of the file, and it will automatically be placed in this folder.

 #### animation.py
 Code for running animation.
 Run to generate animation of action potential.